DariaNechaeva/educational_projects/Karpov_data_analyst_sim/etl_pipeline/README.md

 - And we write the final data with all the metrics to a separate table in ClickHouse.

 - Every day, new data are added to the same table

+**Tech stack: Airflow, Python, SQL, Telegram API**